This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-You may be awake during the surgery or your healthcare provider may use medicine to keep you asleep.
-The cyst can be removed through an open procedure or through a scope.
-A cuff called a tourniquet may be put around your upper arm or leg to decrease bleeding during the surgery.
-Your healthcare provider will make 1 or more incisions near the cyst.
-He will use small tools to remove the cyst.
-He may use an endoscope (scope with a monitor) to help see the cyst.
-Your incision may be closed with stitches or left open so it can drain.
+Your surgeon will make 1 or more incisions near the cyst.
+He or she will use small tools to remove the cyst.
+Your surgeon may use an endoscope (scope with a camera) to help see the cyst.
+Your incision may be closed with stitches, or medical glue.
 Your incision will be covered with a bandage.
-Your healthcare provider will then remove the tourniquet.

 After your surgery: